MUTANT: A Recipe for Multilingual Tokenizer Design: Ethical Considerations

 \paragraph{Ethics Statement} This work focuses on the responsible development of multilingual tokenization methods for Indian languages.
 We did not collect or utilize any sensitive or Personally Identifiable Information (PII).
+AI tools (like ChatGPT) were used to refine text writing and section phrasing in the paper.
 All external datasets, libraries, and tools employed in this work are appropriately acknowledged through citations.
 Since the study did not involve personal, medical, or otherwise sensitive information, formal IRB approval was not required.
 Throughout the process, we aimed to minimize biases that could disadvantage low-resource languages.
 We provide our exhaustive study to advance the development of inclusive and efficient multilingual language models.

 \paragraph{Reproducibility Statement} To promote transparency and reproducibility, we will release the artifacts publicly to benchmark performance of Indian tokenizers, along with detailed documentation.
 Detailed records of experimental setups, hyperparameters, and evaluation protocols are maintained to allow replication of our results with the implementation details in the Appendix.
 In addition, we provide ablation studies to facilitate fair benchmarking and enable future research on Indian and multilingual tokenization.